 Remember to update your ginu membership profile any time your information changes including mailing address, email and phone number.
-Indigenous Services Canada will also need to be notified of name changes In the past year, 199 child reg- after marriage or divorce, notifiistration under the Indian Act cation of death, membership were sent, along with 222 adult transfer, address and other perregistrations under the Indian sonal changes to your file.
-Act.
-We processed 119 field Please contact Nancy for suphttps://www.canada.ca/en/indigenous-services-canada
+Indigenous Services Canada will also need to be notified of name changes after marriage or divorce, notification of death, membership transfer, address and other personal changes to your file.
+Please contact Nancy for support.